-"Working with others has shown me that the overall result of a group is greater than the sum of the individual parts...different people have different strengths and each member adds a unique part to the overall project." - Student volunteer, 2016
+"Working with others has shown me that the overall result of a group is greater than the sum of the individual parts...different people have different strengths and each member adds a unique part to the overall project."

-"Preparing for the workshops in a team meant I had to have confidence in the other team members to complete their work as well as the responsibility of my own work." - Student volunteer, 2016
+"Preparing for the workshops

+in a team meant I had to have

+confidence in the other team

+members to complete their work as

+well as the responsibility of my own

+work."